7wingfly/autok8s/README.md

 Here's a high-level overview of the steps `setup_master_node.sh` will perform:

+- Performs validation to ensure the hardware meets the minimum requirements and checks that parameter values are valid.

 - Configure TCP/IP settings including DNS servers and search domains.
 (Optional.
 Added for convenience and time saving).

 - Installs prerequisite packages such as `apt-transport-https`, `ca-certificates`, etc.